CARING FOR PEAR TREES IN THE UK

 Planting a pear tree is a relatively simple matter but we suggest you consider the following points before going ahead.
 Each of them is explored in a little more detail below.

-When your pear tree arrives - get it planted as soon as
+- When your pear tree arrives – get it planted as soon as possible (both bare rooted and pot grown) but don’t plant in freezing or very wet weather.

 - Protect from animal damage – rabbits, hares and deer can all strip the bark from your new tree in a matter of a couple of days so provide protection for vulnerable new bark when you plant a tree, see equipment required below.